vrugtehagel/yozo.ooo/README.md

 - We use the [markdown-it-anchor](https://www.npmjs.com/package/markdown-it-anchor) plugin to generate anchors for headers.
 - We use the [markdown-it-deflist](https://www.npmjs.com/package/markdown-it-deflist) plugin for definition lists from the extended Markdown syntax.
 - Fenced code blocks (i.e. ` ```lang `-style code blocks) output `<ui-code langugage=…>` instead of `<pre class=…>`.
 - A special form of inline code is introduced allowing to specify a type (a hint for how to highlight).
-It's essentially double-backticks-delimited code with the type between the first two backticks: ``` `type`code…`` ```).
+It's similar to some already-existing extensions doing this, though not exactly the same; code may be followed by the language enclosed in curly braces, like `` `code…`{type} ``.
 It outputs `<ui-icode type=…>`.
-This is not compatible with standard markdown, i.e. it will majorly break things when the modification is removed.
 - Callouts are written like fenced code blocks except they use colons instead of backticks.
 Specifically they open with `:::type` (where `type` is the type of the callout, e.g. `info` or `warning`) and they close with `:::`.
 More specifically, they output `<ui-callout type=…>`.
 This syntax is a specifically configured version of the [markdown-it-container](https://www.npmjs.com/package/markdown-it-container) plugin.
 - Preprocessing inside Markdown is currently disabled, meaning you cannot insert things using `{{ curlies }}`.
 This is done because Yozo itself uses double-curly braces for interpolation and so those would need to be `{{'{'}}{ escaped }}` every time which is not great.